louieo/MempoolBot/README.md

 Simple push notifier of transaction fee rates in a Bitcoin mempool.

-Helps inform you when shitcoiners have run out of money and it may be a good time to make on-chain transactions that you have been waiting to do.
-Alternatively, just keep a track of fee rates periodically via a push notification.
+Helps inform you when shitcoiners have run out of money and it may be a good time to make on-chain transactions that you have been waiting to do, or alternatively just keep track of fee rates periodically via a push notification.

 .NET Core application written in C# and configured for deployment via Docker.